hypnoscope/let-s-code-an-indie-game/episode_26/README.md

-#Let's Code and Indie Game - Episode 24 - Refactor: Position
+#Let's Code and Indie Game - Episode 26 - Mirroring

 ##What's Covered

-In this episode we pause from adding new features to make our entity class simpler.
-In order to do that we split out the code that handles positions into a new class.
+In this episode we user mirroring to make our player face the direction they are walking in.